 However, we recognise that everybody’s accident and everybody’s personal circumstances are different.
 That’s why we prefer to speak to you first and learn as much as we can about you.
 As a result, our eventual estimate becomes much more accurate.
 And, best of all, this service is free, whether you pursue your claim or not.
 So get in touch today to talk about your personal injury claim.

-- There’s no requirement to pay any legal fees upfront or while the claim is being processed.
+- There’s usually no requirement to pay your solicitor any legal fees upfront or while the claim is being processed.

-- If the claim fails, you won’t have to pay any of your lawyer’s fees at all.
+- If the claim fails, you usually won’t have to pay your lawyer’s legal fees.

 - If the case succeeds, your No Win No Fee solicitor will normally take a small and legally capped percentage of the compensation awarded to cover their costs.

 You should be looking to use the very best personal injury lawyers to handle your claim.
 What would demonstrate a law firm being the “very best”?
 Well, a proven track record, positive reviews and any specialities would help to define that description.

 But this means avoiding the desire to pick the personal injury lawyer closest to your home.
 After all, our nationwide service encompasses the whole UK and just about every injury you could think of.
 And our panel of personal injury lawyers focuses on cases with a strong likelihood of succeeding.
 In other words, if we’re covering your case, you’re likely to have a good chance of receiving compensation.
 So talk with our knowledgeable team today to find out why you should work with us.